satyasairay/Volunteer-Coordination-Platform/docs/FIELD_WORKER_VILLAGE_MAP_ENHANCEMENTS_OCT30.md

 - Coordinator dashboard view injects the user profile and block assignments into the field worker form template so the new selector defaults correctly.

 ## Frontend Updates (Field Worker Form)
-- Added a required “Block” dropdown in `templates/field_worker_new.html` populated from `/api/villages`; falls back to the static GeoJSON when the API has no rows yet.
+- Added a required "Block" dropdown in `templates/field_worker_new.html` populated from `/api/villages`; falls back to the static GeoJSON when the API has no rows yet.
-- Autocomplete suggestions now display `Village – Block`, store both fields, and ensure the block list always contains the selected value.
+- Autocomplete suggestions now display `Village - Block`, store both fields, and ensure the block list always contains the selected value.
 - Submit handler trims/validates `village_name`, `village_block`, and `village_id` before POSTing JSON.

 ## Map Presentation